|Garden (Ozone Summer series). 1991-scorch marks on canvas-94 x 48 in.|

 Last year the Kemper Museum of Contemporary Art in Kansas City featured Pattern ID.
 Visually, the exhibition was incredible with a group of artists that spanned the world.
 For me, Willie Cole was the favorite.

 I have read that as a young man he was fascinated and collected old irons.
-Irons shows up repeatedly in his work.
+Irons show up repeatedly in his work.

-An audio pod cast of an interview with Willie Cole and “Pattern ID” curator Ellen Rudolph discuss the relationship of pattern to society and its manifestation in art.
+An audio podcast of an interview with Willie Cole and “Pattern ID” curator Ellen Rudolph discusses the relationship of pattern to society and its manifestation in art.

 |Willie Cole (American, born 1955)

 Collaborating printer: Bill Lagattuta

 2 thoughts on “Willie Cole-Scorching For the Sake Of Art”

 The first image, Garden (Ozone), which was in the Pattern ID show looks like shibori or batik from a distance.
 Not familiar with his work, it was a treat to walk closer and realize what he actually used for his mark-making!